-Freedom for Immigrants’ National Detention Bond Fund
+Freedom for Immigrants’ National Immigration Detention Bond Fund

 What is a bond?

-Detained immigrants, including people arrested in ICE raids and mothers separated from their children at the border, sometimes have the opportunity to be released on a cash bond — which is like bail — while fighting their cases.
+Detained immigrants, including people arrested in ICE raids and mothers separated from their children at the border, sometimes have the opportunity to be released on a cash bond — which is like bail — while fighting their immigration cases.

-However, many families cannot afford the high bond amounts set by ICE or by immigration judges.
+However, many families cannot afford the high bond amounts set by ICE or immigration judges.
 There is no upper limit for immigration bonds, but Freedom for Immigrants has documented immigration bonds ranging from $1,500 to $250,000 with a median of $4,250 and an average of $14,500.

 How does Freedom for Immigrants' National Detention Bond Fund work?

 Freedom for Immigrants began piloting a bond fund program in 2010; in its early years, we would help families raise funds to pay the bonds of their loved ones.